jlaumonier/apnea/README.md

 # apnea
-Studying and analyze CPAP and other apnea data
+Studying and analyzing CPAP and other apnea data